 Sony WH-1000XM4 vs Bose Noise Cancelling Headphones 700: verdict

 Offering stellar noise-cancelling, longer battery life, superb sound quality and some ingenious features, the Sony WH-1000XM4s are, without doubt, the better all-rounders.
-If your budget stretches and you like their traditional styling, we think the five-star XM4s are a no-brainer.
-Especially if you can pick them up cheaply in the Amazon Prime Day sales.
+If your budget stretches and you like their traditional styling, we think the five-star XM4 are a no-brainer.
+Especially if you can pick up a pair cheaply (here's today's best Sony WH-1000XM4 deals).

-That said, the four-star Bose Noise Cancelling Headphones 700s are a good pair of headphones for the money.
-They may not be as feature-rich as the XM4s but they're arguably more stylish and feel more premium.
+That said, the four-star Bose Noise Cancelling Headphones 700 are a good pair of headphones for the money.
+They may not be as feature-rich as the XM4 but they're arguably more stylish and feel more premium.
 And Bose's noise-cancelling is still up there with the best.
-They're also cheaper – and prices could drop even further come Amazon Prime Day.
+They're also cheaper – and prices could drop even further come the seasonal sales.